open/close all folders

 - This trope is also used in the film itself.
-At one point we see in Doc Ock's wife's eyes shards of glass flying towards her reflected in her eyes—right before they tear through her and she falls dead to the ground.
+At one point we see in Doc Ock's wife's eyes shards of glass flying towards her—right before they tear through her and she falls dead to the ground.

-- And again a short while later, when the surgeon about to cut off the mechanical limbs sees the tentacle refleced in the other surgeon's protective goggles.
+- And again a short while later, when the surgeon about to cut off the mechanical limbs sees the tentacle reflected in the other surgeon's protective goggles.